 The challenges of being a hospice CEO were already significant before the pandemic – and Covid has only extenuated them.

 The Virtual Hospice CEO Group is an exclusive forum for up to 15 hospice leaders.
 We discuss the threats and opportunities the sector faces, helping CEOs to frame their strategic thinking in a supportive, open environment.
-We meet for 90 minutes via zoom every month with invited expert speakers on our chosen topic.
-They are encouraged to provoke and stimulate us to think outside our comfort zone.
-There is also the chance for members to share their ideas and concerns with a group of peers.
+We meet for 90 minutes via zoom every month with invited expert speakers on our chosen topic to provoke and stimulate us.
+Participants also share ideas and challenges with their peers.

 ‘The group provides a very beneficial forum to discuss ideas and initiatives, to question our assumptions and see how we can push the boundaries in our thinking.
 Having an external speaker provides fresh insight and getting the thoughts of other CEOs gives a really helpful hospice perspective’ Nicki Shaw, CEO of Princess Alice Hospice

 Many thanks to Matthew Reed, CEO of Marie Curie, for joining us to discuss the charity's current strategic priorities.
 These focus on four themes;